nervosnetwork/mercury/core/rpc/README.md

 **Usage**

-To build a raw transfer transaction and script groups for signing, and infer `source` and `mode` based on a simple strategy.
+To build a raw transfer transaction and script groups for signing, and infer `output_capacity_provider` based on a simple strategy.

 **Params**